AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 - Launch Graylog, MongoDB and Elastic Search

 <br>

 1. All demo's are in a virtual Linux environment.
 For WIndows: use WSL with Ubuntu. <br>
-We'll a Ubuntu 22.04.2 LTS VM with 4096MB mem, 2 CPU on a minimum 25GB disk.<br>
+We'll use a Ubuntu 22.04.2 LTS VM with 4096MB mem, 2 CPU on a minimum 25GB disk.<br>

 2. Make sure git is installed
 ```